AkashBhuiyan/microservice-container-orchestration-kubernetes/README.md

 ## Create Docker Images from the Git Project

-Follow the steps mentioned in this link repository to create Docker images for the this Kubernetes project from the Git repository: [microservice-architecture-java](https://github.com/AkashBhuiyan/microservice-architecture-java).
+Follow the steps mentioned in this link repository to create Docker images for this Kubernetes project from the Git repository: [microservice-architecture-java](https://github.com/AkashBhuiyan/microservice-architecture-java).

 ## Create Environment Variable in Kubernetes Cluster
 ```sh